 Following the November 2020 election, Colorado will have a mix of new and returning legislators in the General Assembly and Congress.
-Sponsored by GSSW and presented by the Colorado Nonprofit Association, this session will help you get to know local and statewide candidates and learn how they can get to know you or your nonprofit organization.
+Sponsored by GSSW and presented by the Colorado Nonprofit Association, this session helped attendees get to know local and statewide candidates and learn how they can get to know nonprofit organizations.

 What initiatives will be on the November ballot in Colorado, and what are the potential impacts on the issues you care most about?
-GSSW’s popular election-season tradition is back this year in a virtual format sponsored by Lady Justice Brewing, which will provide a discounted beer to attendees.
-The Bell Policy Center will facilitate a discussion with local advocates and activists and answer your questions about local and state ballot initiatives and Our Courts Colorado discussed the process of voting for judges.
+GSSW’s popular election-season tradition is back this year in a virtual format.
+The Bell Policy Center reviewed each of the local and state ballot initiatives and Our Courts Colorado discussed the process of voting for judges.
 In partnership with our sponsor, Lady Justice Brewing, GSSW offered free crowlers to the first 100 event attendees to visit the brewery following the event.